edean11/terminal-color-capture/README.md

 Acceptance Criteria:

   * Program deletes the given color scheme
-  * Returns to menu when finished
+  * Exits the program when finished